morea-framework/morea-framework.github.io/docs/change-hi/getting-started.md

 Once the pull request is merged, you're done, at least until the next time you need to create another workshop (or update the materials associated with your original workshop).
 At that point, the process is a bit simpler:

 1. Update your fork so that it contains the most recent version of the Change-HI Morea site repository.
-2. Make a new branch to hold your next set of updates.
 3. Update the site to your satisfaction.
 4. Push your changes.
 5. Create a new pull request.